 You can make all the necessary changes to it as per the feedback received by users and fix glitches and bugs if there comes any.

-What Comes Next
+6. What Comes Next

 There must always be two simultaneous processes going on to ensure the best outcome for your MVP, these are; product development and product marketing Now that you have developed your product, you can’t just rely its success based on your assumptions.

 For that, you need to do the A/B testing.
 Experimenting out the different versions of your product can benefit you by giving accurate feedback from the users about which version do they like the most.
 This is most likely to work in your favour if you’ve developed software or some website.

 - A/B Testing 80%

 To fulfil the marketing needs, you must start sharing the words with your customers even before the product is ready and as soon as it gets a life, you should follow-up with the customers.
 For the same, you can write blogs, makes explanatory videos, put the product live on the website for people to buy it, promote it on social media and so on.

-Minimum Viable Product Agile
+7. Minimum Viable Product Agile